-This lemon buttermilk torte is one of the most refreshing, best-tasting cakes you can imagine.
+This German torte filled with buttermilk lemon mousse is one of the most refreshing, best-tasting cakes you can imagine.
 No kidding!

 Amazing lemon buttermilk torte, a typical German torte recipe.
 You can make it with lemons or limes and you will love it either way.